GideonWolfe/pTable/README.md

 # pTable

-pTable is a periodic table references written in Python.

-pTable is a handy way to quickly access information about various elements from your terminal.
+pTable is a periodic table reference written in Python, which provides a handy way to quickly access information about various elements from your terminal.

 pTable depends on npyscreen, a curses wrapper for Python.
 Install it for python3 with 'sudo pip3 install npyscreen'